kiariendegwa/SDC-Nanodegree-Project-Work/Behavioral_cloning/BehaviouralCloning_report_writeup.md

 As earlier mentioned it was a massive oversight not recognizing tha the images captured in the test set were collected at varying throttle magnitudes.
 Lowering this value during model simulation testing led to better expected results.

 ####4.
 Suggested model improvement
-* Collect larger training data set.
+* Collect larger training data set, with more diverse steering angles and throttle magnitudes.
 * Implement archicture that takes throttle, brake and steering labels given an image: this makes the model more effective at determing the correct steering angle
 * Look into using a CovRNN architecture which is probably significantly more effective at capturing adequate steering angles.